 Clippers and Scissors

-While there are many different brands and styles of grooming clippers and scissors, the choice really boils down to what sizes you will need and how many different length guards you will need.
+While there are many different brands and styles of dog hair clippers and grooming scissors, the choice really boils down to what sizes you will need and how many different length guards you will need.
 For the simpler cuts, single size with only a couple of different length guards should suffice.
 For the more elaborate styles, you will likely need clippers in multiple sizes, each with matching length guards.

 Thankfully, clippers and scissors are generally found in sets.
 Choose the right one and it should contain everything you need.
 The most important factor with these cutting tools is to keep the blades sharp and clean.